 Other legislation that passed included holding the election of Delegates for the 2020 General Conference during the 2019 annual conference session, calling for affordable health care and recognizing the closing of Bethany UMC in Itasca.

 Doc.
 700.01 which called for the NIC to divest from Fossil Fuels was referred for further conversation and to be brought back in 2018.

 A budget of $6,648,410, about the same amount as last year, was approved.

 Our annual conference voted on the five new amendments to the constitution of The United Methodist Church which were approved by General Conference in 2016.
 However, we will not know whether they passed right away.
-The amendments must pass by 2/3 of the aggregate of members of annual and central conferences from all over the world.
-Once the results are certified by the Council of Bishops at their first meeting following the last annual conference vote, we will find out the results.
+To be ratified, they must pass by two-thirds of the aggregate of members of annual conferences from all over the world.
+Once the results are certified by the Council of Bishops at their first meeting following the last annual conference vote, we will find out whether they passed or not.